 This video is part of Surdna Foundation's ongoing video series on community engaged design.
 Paper Monuments is made possible through the generous support of the Surdna Foundation.

-The removal of the Reconstruction-Era monuments has revealed deep-seated divisions in our communities, but it has also sparked important conversations: about the ties between symbols and systems, the links between the present and the past, the differences in how we experience our built environment, and what stories we tell and remember.
+The removal of four Jim Crow-era monuments has revealed deep-seated divisions in our communities, but it has also sparked important conversations: about the ties between symbols and systems, the links between the present and the past, the differences in how we experience our built environment, and what stories we tell and remember.

-This project will reflect the voices of the community through events, actions, public interventions, and online discussion.
-We ask that you join us in shaping the future of monuments throughout the city by communing for monthly events, canvassing actions, public build session, community forums and more.
+This project aims to reflect the voices of the community through events, actions, public interventions, and online discussion.
+We invite you join us in shaping the future of monuments throughout the city by communing for monthly events, canvassing actions, public build session, community forums and more.